 Another option you can use is to give your baby breast milk in a bottle.
 This can be helpful if your baby is not latching after you’ve switched from nursing to bottle feeding.
-You may be able to pump and store your milk in a temperature-controlled baby bottle bag or breast pump bag to make sure it remains at the right temperature.
+You may be able to pump and store your milk in a temperature-controlled Fuel Cell or breast pump bag to make sure it remains at the right temperature.

 Bottle Feeding Myth 5: You Won’t Bond With Your Baby